nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Examples:
 * `deleteRelation 12db 34ab friend` deletes the relation friend between the person with the UUID 12db and the person with the UUID 34ab.

+### Finding Relationship between Entities: `anySearch`

+Finds the relationship pathway between 2 input entities.

+Format: `anySearch [originUUID] [targetUUID]`

+> [!IMPORTANT]
+> Valid Input UUIDs only include the last 4 digits of a UUID containing only alphanumeric characters

+* The search is case-sensitive, '10cb' and '10CB' are considered different UUID
+* If there exists a relationship between `originUUID` and `targetUUID` the relationship descriptor will be returned, else `No Relationship Found` will be returned
+    - Example: `anySearch 10cb 980c` suppose 980c is the friend of 10cb mother, `anySearch` will then return the descriptor `mother -> friend`
+    - Example: `anySearch 10cb 867d` suppose 867d is not related to 10cb at all, then `anySearch` returns `No Relationship Found`
+* The command is order-sensitive `anySearch 10cb 987d` can potentially return a different result from `anySearch 987d 10cb`
+  * Example: 'anySearch 10cb 867d' suppose the search above returns `father -> friend -> mother` then `anySearch 867d 10cb`
+    returns `mother -> friend -> father` since relationship are bidirectional

 ### Clearing all entries : `clear`

 Clears all entries from the address book.